oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-users.md

 ```

 ### Step 2.
 Setting up virtualenv
+*Note : Only follow this and the next step if you are not using direnv for automatic virtualenv activation*

 In this step, we will be setting up a new virtual enviornment for our new python interpreter to specifically work with Oppia.
 ```
 ❯ pyenv virtualenv 3.8.12 Oppia